catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 ---

-What is the motive and target group size?
+What is the target group size?
-* mandatory (regulations & laws, IDD time) vs. nice to have (internal processes, personal development)
 * general (widespread) vs. specific (just to whom it may concern) information

 ---